You are currently viewing Understand the Five Heads of Income Tax

 Given the complexity and diversity of income sources falling under this category, it could be smart to consult a tax advisor to minimise your liabilities.
 An experienced tax advisor can guide you on proper classification and help you make sure you don’t miss out on potential deductions and benefits.

-What are the differences between heads of income tax & sources of income?
+Differences between heads of income tax & sources of income

 The terms “heads of income” and “sources of income” are often used in the context of taxation and accounting, and they refer to different aspects.
 Here are the key differences between the two: